The second stage of labour (pushing stage) is when your baby’s born. It starts when your cervix is fully open and ends with the birth of your baby.

 As your baby’s head stretches the birth canal and the area of skin between your vagina and anus (your perineum):

-If there’s a chance it might tear, you might be asked to pant or push more gently to ‘breathe the baby out’ instead.
+If there’s a chance it might tear, you might be asked to pant or push more gently to ‘breathe your baby out’ instead.

 Crowning is a truly amazing moment when your baby’s head can be seen completely at your vulva.
-The midwife may encourage your partner to have a first look at your new baby.
+Your midwife may encourage your partner to have a first look at your new baby.

 With the next couple of contractions: